 PC 22810 Charges in California

 PC 22810 controls the purchase, ownership, and use of tear gas agents in the state of California.
 According to PC 22810, individuals are only allowed to purchase tear gas for the purpose of self-defense.
-However, some individuals are never allowed to purchase tear gas.
-This includes individuals:
+However, some individuals are never allowed to buy tear gas.
+This restriction includes any individual:

 - Under the age of 18

-- Who were convicted of assault or a felony
+- Who was convicted of assault or a felony

 Furthermore, individuals can face criminal charges if they use tear gas to commit an illegal act.
 The state of California takes these charges very seriously.
-Get more specific information about this charge by contacting the Simmrin Law Group at (310) 997-4688.
+Get more specific information about this charge by contacting the Simmrin Law Group.

 Other Charges Like the Unlawful Use of Tear Gas